 This work is seen in the beautiful symbolism, almost ritual, that passes between Astrid and the Lindworm.
 The exchange of a skin for a shift.
 Rumi wrote of this process:

-“There’s a shedding that’s really healing,
+“There”s a shedding that”s really healing,

 That makes you feel more alive.”

 Many of us long to feel truly alive, but we turn away from what we know we have to do.
-Throughout our life, people may love us with their whole being, but it is not enough.
+Throughout our life, people may love us, with their whole being, but it is not enough.
 We have to let them.
 We have to be vulnerable and honest before them.
-To take down the barriers we have put up after every let down, every hurt and every wound.
-To know that love and suffering are inseparable.
+We must take down the barriers we have put up, after every let down, every hurt, and every wound.
+We need to learn that love and suffering are inseparable.

-To give up the hope of a ‘magical other’.
-One who will complete us, solve all of our problems.
-Maybe they do exist, but if they did, they wouldn’t challenge us and we wouldn’t grow.
-We wouldn’t reach our potential.
-If we don’”t fill that hole within ourselves, we will go from relationship to relationship, hoping to find the one who will, when, in truth, it is down to us.
-Love should “serve the growth of each party toward becoming more nearly who he or she is capable of becoming… Love is supportive and caring…love asks independence of both parties, freedom, not control, not guilt, not coercion, not manipulation.
+We must give up the hope of a “magical other”, the notion that there is one who will complete us, solve all of our problems.
+Maybe, they might exist but, if they did, they wouldn”t challenge us, and we wouldn”t grow, we wouldn”t reach our potential.
+Just continuing to feel that we have not filled that hole within ourselves, we will go from relationship to relationship, hoping to find the one who will when, in truth, it is down to us.
+Love should “serve the growth of each party, toward becoming more nearly who he or she is capable of becoming… Love is supportive and caring…love asks independence of both parties, freedom, not control, not guilt, not coercion, not manipulation.
 Dependency is not love; it is dependency.”

 As seen with the Lindworm Prince, you have to be willing to be vulnerable and honest.
 Any hope that someone else will do it for you is avoiding the task of growing up.
-It is as the Sioux say, “the longest journey you will ever make is from your head to your heart.”
+As the Sioux say: “the longest journey you will ever make is from your head to your heart.”

-It is hard work.
-No question, but as we have seen, whatever is forced into exile, becomes hostile.
-Once again Rumi reminds us:
+It is hard work, no question but, as we have seen, whatever is forced into exile, becomes hostile.
+Once again, Rumi reminds us:

-“The soul is a newly skinned hide, bloody
+“The soul is a newly-skinned hide, bloody

 and gross.
 Work on it with manual discipline,